dgvncsz0f/nettty/README.rst

   #                                     ~~~~~~~~~~~
   $ ssh -o 'ProxyCommand nettty-connect /tmp/nettty $(echo tcp://%h:%p | sed s/.u$//)' B

-  # we can have also open multiple sessions
+  # yes, we can open multiple sessions
   $ ssh -o 'ProxyCommand nettty-connect /tmp/nettty $(echo tcp://%h:%p | sed s/.u$//)' C

-The ``netty-proxy`` command spawn a process which is supposed to start the ``nettty`` process.
-The later listen for commands on stdin and replies back on stdout.
+The ``netty-proxy`` command spawns a process which is supposed to start the ``nettty`` process.
+The later listens for commands on stdin and replies back on stdout.

 The ``nettty-connect`` is just like ``netcat``, but upon connection it sends the endpoint you want to connect to.
 Holly crap!